Sana8200/Socket-Programming/Task3: HTTPAsk Server/README.md

 ## Classes

 ### `HTTPAsk.java`
-The main class that starts the HTTP server.
+The entry point to the HTTP server.

-- *`main(String[] args)`*
-Starts the server and listens for incoming connections.
+- *`main(String[] args):`* Starts the server and listens for incoming connections.

 ### `AcceptClient.java`
-Processes client requests, extracts query parameters, and communicates with the TCP server.
+Handles incoming client requests, extracts query parameters, and communicates with the TCP server.

+Methods:
+*`acceptingClient(Socket clientSocket)`*
+- Reads and parses the incoming HTTP request.
+- Extracts the query parameters and validates them.
+- Calls ParseRequest.parseRequests() to extract hostname, port, and optional parameters.
+- Uses TCPClient to forward the request to the target TCP server.
+- Handles various errors (e.g., bad requests, timeouts, unknown hosts).
+- Sends the response back to the HTTP client.

 ### `ParseRequest.java`
-Parses the HTTP GET request and extracts required parameters.
+Parses the HTTP GET requests and extracts the necessary parameters for communication with the target server.

+Extracts query parameters from the HTTP GET request and validates them.

+Methods:
+*`parseRequests(String request)`*
+- Splits and processes the request string.
+- Validates required fields (hostname, port).
+- Extracts optional parameters (string, timeout, limit, shutdown).
+- Throws exceptions for malformed or missing required parameters.

 ### `TCPClient`
-A helper class for communicating with a TCP server.
+A helper class for communicating with the TCP server.

 - *`TCPClient(boolean shutdown, Integer timeout, Integer limit)`* Constructor to initialize TCP client settings.

+Methods:
-- *`askServer(String hostname, int port, byte[] toServerBytes)`* Connects to the TCP server, sends data, and retrieves the response.
+*`askServer(String hostname, int port, byte[] toServerBytes)`*
+- Establishes a TCP connection to the given hostname and port.
+- Sends the provided byte data to the server.
+- Reads the response, adhering to the specified limit and timeout settings.
+- Shuts down the connection if the shutdown flag is enabled.
+- Returns the response as a byte array.